Exploring Fine-Tuning of Large Audio Language Models for Spoken Language Understanding under Limited Speech Data: Introduction

 While most studies of LALMs have focused on large-scale pre-training and zero-shot evaluation, research on fine-tuning is still at an early stage, in contrast to the text LLM literature where fine-tuning has become the standard paradigm for downstream adaptation~\cite{shengyu2023instruction}.
 Recent works have explored this direction, including domain-specific applications~\cite{florea2025exploring, bn2025fine} and cross-task spoken language understanding (SLU) adaptation through in-context learning~\cite{agrawal2025spoken}.
 Omni-R1~\cite{rouditchenko2025omni} further showed that even text-only fine-tuning can enhance audio QA performance, suggesting that curriculum training with text-only and audio-text data may be a promising direction for future work.
 Taken together, these efforts highlight the emerging interest in off-the-shelf LALM fine-tuning, yet how such approaches can be systematically applied to downstream speech processing tasks under realistic speech resource constraints remains an open question.

 In this work, we adopt SLU as a benchmark task to evaluate the practical effectiveness of LALM fine-tuning.
-SLU is a key task in speech processing and an essential component of conversational agents and voice assistants~\cite{tur2011spoken,bastianelli2020slurp}.
-At the same time, it also reflects the challenge of limited speech resources: paired speech–label data are expensive to gather and annotate~\cite{huang2020leveraging}, making SLU a representative case of low-resource conditions~\cite{qin2021survey}.
+SLU is a key task in speech processing and a core component of conversational agents and voice assistants~\cite{tur2011spoken,bastianelli2020slurp}, while also representing a low-resource setting where paired speech–label data are expensive to collect and annotate~\cite{huang2020leveraging,qin2021survey}.
 Prior studies have proposed several approaches to address this limitation; one such approach is transcription-based training~\cite{thomas2022towards}, leveraging transcripts that are easier to obtain than speech data and can partially compensate for scarcity.

 We argue that LALMs are particularly well positioned for this setting, as their strong language modeling capability and pre-trained audio–text alignment allow them to incorporate limited speech data while exploiting abundant text resources.
 Based on this motivation, we summarize our contributions as follows: (i) We demonstrate that LALMs can achieve strong SLU performance with transcript-based training combined with limited speech data, providing a cost-efficient path for adaptation; (ii) We establish a systematic benchmark of fine-tuning schemes for LALMs across different speech data budgets and show that curriculum learning is more effective with limited data, while direct mixing suffices once more data is available; (iii) We further show that in low-resource languages, LALMs can be effectively adapted cross-lingually by combining source-language speech data with target-language text and minimal target-language speech data.